-Shared ownership schemes let you buy a share of your home (normally 25%, 50% or 75%) and rent the remaining share off of a Housing Association.
-In many cases, you also have an option to pay extra and gradually increase the share of the property you own.
-This means that you can gradually purchase 100% of your home without the initial commitment of a deposit and mortgage.
+Shared ownership schemes let you buy a share of your home (normally between 25% and 75%) and rent the remaining share off of a Housing Association.
+In many cases, you also have an option to purchase further shares during your time in the property via a process known as 'staircasing', and in most cases can staircase all the way to 100% ownership.

 Typically, you’ll pay a mortgage on the percentage you own and rent on the percentage owned by the Housing Association.

 However, they can be a bit more complicated than outright purchases.
-There are more rules than with a traditional mortgage arrangement, so it’s vital that you understand what they all mean.
-By involving a solicitor at an early stage, you’re in the best position to
+There are more rules than with a traditional mortgage arrangement, so it’s vital that you speak to a share to buy mortgage broker to help understand how much you can afford to borrow.